GfSE/SAF-Specification/viewpoints/Physical-Context-Definition-Viewpoint.md

 ## Concern
 * What kind of test equipment is necessary to test the system elements?
 * What is the System Boundary definition?
-* How does the SOI or a SOI element interact with the test environment?
+* How does the system or a system element interact with the test environment?
 * What are necessary enabling systems?
-* What are the External Entities the System interacts with in the respective context?
+* What are the external entities the system interacts with in the respective context?
 ## Presentation
 The following artifact(s) support the modeling activities:
 A) The physical context definition diagram defines the elements available in the context.
 At least one context definition diagram is generated per identified context.
 For each identified context a BDD featuring: